ianbishop/userevents.github.io/4.2/docs/using-augments.md

 ---

-The purpose of **augments** are to allow you to add additional data to events that may be necessary in the context of matching a pattern or sending a notification but was not available at the time the event was sent to CxEngage.
+The purpose of **augments** are to allow you to add additional data to events that may be necessary in the context of matching a pattern but was not available at the time the event was sent to CxEngage.

 ## Augment